 You may be eligible for a formal cardiac rehabilitation program.
 Ask your provider if you can have a referral.

 If exercise puts too much strain on your heart, you may have pain and other symptoms, such as:

 - Irregular heartbeat or pulse

 It is important that you pay attention to these warning signs.
 Stop what you are doing.
 Rest

 Know how to treat your heart symptoms if they happen

 Always carry some nitroglycerin pills with you.

 If you have symptoms, write down what you were doing and the time of day.
 Share this with your doctor.
-If these symptoms are very bad or do not go away when you stop your activity, let your doctor know right away.
-Your doctor can give you advice at your regular medical appointments about exercise.
+If these symptoms are very bad or do not go away when you stop the activity, let your doctor know right away.
+Your doctor can give you advice about exercise at your regular medical appointments.

 Know your resting pulse rate.
 Also know a safe exercising pulse rate.
 Try taking your pulse during exercise.
 This way, you can see if your heart is beating at a safe exercise rate.
 If it is too high, slow down.
 Then, take it again after exercise to see if it comes back to normal within about 10 minutes.